IBM/wx-ibmcloud-solutions-deployable-architectures/docs/lab/2_2-new-art.md

 c.
 Repeat for all files, then go to the download folder on your computer and drag and drop.

 9. You will need to re-launch the chatbot so the changes that have been made to the documents are applied.
+Follow steps in 1.4 and 1.5 to reopen the chatbot.

  Ask the questions again regarding life insurance and observe the improvement in answers.